hardisj/erinsaudiocorner/content/english/loudspeakers/Bose_TV_Speaker_Soundbar.md

 The review on this website is a brief overview and summary of the objective performance of this speaker.
 It is not intended to be a deep dive.
 Moreso, this is information for those who prefer "just the facts" and prefer to have the data without the filler.

+A video review is coming soon and this will be updated then.

 For a primer on what the data means, please watch my series of videos where I provide in-depth discussion and examples of how to read the graphics presented hereon.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLnIxFR_ey0b37Ex4KV2mBz-kYB7QLffR1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>